siriusctrl/UniPublic/eodp/README.md

     - a circle, popular items been recommended --> users are more likely to give high rates to those item --> the popularity of these items increse.
     - Recommendar system(RS) has no understanding of the items, over and under recommending naturally occur as the system performing its job.
     - The approaches to address this is adding an extra level to manipulate the results from RS, to ensure the diversity (cover a board range of items) to prevent users get the same recommendation all the time.
+7. online and offline
+    - online is more conputational intense, is a real time calculation.
+    - offline did the calculation before, which means it will response quicker.
 -----
 ## LECTURE 6-8: visualisation